aleverdes/leoecslite-zoo/README.md

 ## ECS Unity Core Components

-LeoECS Lite Unity Zoo includes several components for easy interaction with Unity objects in the scene.
+EcsTransform is the main component, analogous to Transform in Unity, which contains information about the position, rotation and scale of an object.
+By default it works in global coordinates.
+If you need to get search results (if you have a TransformRef component) to local coordinates, add the LocalTransformSync component to the selected entity.
 * EcsTransform is a representation of an ECS Transform that includes the position, rotation, and scale of an object.
 * TransformRef contains a reference to Unity-transform.
-  * Having both EcsTransform and TransformRef components allows the ECS state of transform to be synchronized with Unity-transform.
+  * Having both EcsTransform and TransformRef components allows the ECS state of transform to be synchronized with Unity-transform (only if you use EcsStartup or FeaturedEcsStartup).
-* RigidbodyRef contains a reference to Unity-transform.
+* RigidbodyRef contains a reference to Unity-rigidbody.
-  * Having both EcsTransform and RigidbodyRef components allows the ECS state of the transform to be synchronized with the Unity-rigidbody.
+  * Having both EcsTransform and RigidbodyRef components allows the ECS state of the transform to be synchronized with the Unity-rigidbody (only if you use EcsStartup or FeaturedEcsStartup).
 Synchronization is done in FixedUpdate().
 * LocalTransformSync allows you to switch the synchronization of global coordinates to local ones for the EcsTransform and TransformRef (or EcsTransform and RigidbodyRef) binding.

 Also: